THEOplayer/react-native-theoplayer-ui/README.md

 for `react-native-theoplayer`, the official THEOplayer React Native video player.
 The following platforms are supported:

-- Android, Android TV & FireTV
+- Mobile Android
-- iOS & tvOS (Apple TV)
+- Mobile iOS
 - Web

 This document covers how to add a UI to your `THEOplayerView` component.
 For information on